How to claim for pothole damage to your car

 2. Report the pothole

 Your duty as a good citizen is to report the pothole, regardless of whether you’ll end up claiming for the damage.
-Not only does this help speed up repairs of the pothole, there’ll be a definite record of it for if you decide to claim.
+Not only does this help speed up any repairs, there’ll be a definite record of it for if you decide to claim.

 Some councils use apps like FixMyStreet to monitor potholes.
 Others prefer you to report the pothole directly to them.
 It’s best to check with them beforehand.